everypolitician/commons-builder/README.md

 ## Installation

-Add this line to your application's Gemfile:
+Add this line to your Democratic Commons repository's Gemfile:

 ```ruby
 gem 'commons-builder'